catseye/SixtyPical/doc/SixtyPical.md

 Affects the c flag, requiring that it be in the WRITES lists of the current routine, and it continues to be initialized afterwards.

-Notes:

-    shl a          → ROL A
-    shl lives      → ROL LIVES
-    shr a          → ROR A
-    shr lives      → ROR LIVES

 ### call ###

     call <routine-name>